1. Policy Statement

 The objectives of this Code are as follows:- - The establishment of an agreed set of ethical principles - The promotion and maintenance of confidence and trust; and - The prevention of development or acceptance of unethical practices.

-The Shannon Group mission statement is: “To manage and develop our aviation, tourism and property assets, to generate a sustainable commercial return, to drive excellence in safety standards and service to customers and to make a difference to the communities we serve”.
+The Shannon Heritage's mission statement is: “To manage and develop our tourism a= assets, to generate a sustainable commercial return, to drive excellence in safety standards and service to customers and to make a difference to the communities we serve”.

 6.1 Personal Performance in the Work Environment

-Shannon Group strives to maintain a positive and supportive work environment within which all employees can prosper collectively to ensure the company achieves optimum commercial performance.
-In this context, Shannon Group employees will:
+Shannon Heritage strives to maintain a positive and supportive work environment within which all employees can prosper collectively to ensure the company achieves optimum commercial performance.
+In this context, Shannon Heritage employees will:

 - perform all duties with full effort, skill anfoster the highest possible standards of individual professional competence for oneself and amongst those for whom one may have managerial responsibility for.